AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 we have social icon top of the screen and show in pendulum clock format .icon show in after hover just like mac pcs .music player move on footer side and menu bar move on right  side
 ![8](https://user-images.githubusercontent.com/66660943/88334787-b91abd00-cd4b-11ea-8983-5587a6c06553.jpeg)
 *9*
+free space version to  introduce for socially active persons we can drop many screen on same time .it is simlier at design 7
 ![9 1](https://user-images.githubusercontent.com/66660943/88334780-b7e99000-cd4b-11ea-8354-80f28651c12a.jpeg)
 ![9](https://user-images.githubusercontent.com/66660943/88334783-b8822680-cd4b-11ea-8e9e-51721ae7d706.jpeg)
 *10*